Cleethorpes Lifeboat Station

-The present station was re-established in 1987, and currently operates a Inshore lifeboat, James and Deanna Adams (D-889), on station since 2024.
-A new larger Inshore lifeboat is on station for training, and will enter service in Autumn 2025.
+The present station was re-established in 1987, and currently operates a Inshore lifeboat, Loving You (B-942), on station since 2025, and the smaller Inshore lifeboat, James and Deanna Adams (D-889), on station since 2024.

 History

 In 1868, the RNLI acceded to a request by local residents, that the Institution place a lifeboat at Cleethorpes.
 It was felt that a lifeboat was suited to Cleethorpes, as any ships running aground on the flat shore whilst trying to enter the River Humber, were usually out of reach of the rocket lines of the Rocket Brigade.

 A boathouse was constructed, and a 33-foot lifeboat and carriage were provided, all funded by the Independent Order of Oddfellows Manchester Unity.
 Prior to its arrival, the lifeboat was exhibited at both The Crystal Palace and Windsor, before being transported to Grimsby, from where it was drawn on its carriage in a grand parade to Cleethorpes.
 It was reported that 70,000 attended the naming ceremony in August 1868, where the lifeboat, a 'Pulling and Sailing' (P&S) lifeboat, one with oars and sails, was duly named Manchester Unity.
 A demonstration of the self-righting abilities of the boat then took place.

 In a severe gale of 15 November 1878, the brigantine Sea Flower of Seaham ran aground on the Hale Sand, near Donna Nook.
 The lifeboat was got ready, but before she could launch, the vessel got away again.
 The following day, distress signals were seen once again, but this time, the Cleethorpes lifeboat Manchester Unity was launched.
 Some injury and damage was sustained when the Ship's boat landed on the lifeboat, but all the crew were rescued and brought ashore.

 The long flat shore, previously thought suitable for a lifeboat, was actually proving too difficult for launching, and with extra problems finding sufficient crew members, Cleethorpes lifeboat Station was closed in January 1882.
 The Manchester Unity was transferred to a new station established at Grimsby.